BinaryDennis/SwiftPocketBible/ThreadSafety.md

     static let sharedInstance = NespressoSingelton()   //Thread-safe  (and lazy loaded)

-    //private initializer guarantees that there is only way
+    //private initializer guarantees that there is only one way
-    //to create this struct, using the sharedInstance property private init() {}
+    //to create this struct, by using the sharedInstance property private init() {}

     private var soldInCountries = ["Sweden", "Italy", "Germany"]